staphylococcusGlucose/Banana-engine/README.md

 ## What are you going to make of it?

 I don't know how to use Vulkan, so I'm going to develop all the platforms in Opengl (ios is going to have to use metal, but that's going to be a story in the distant future).
-I'm going to develop it in C/C++, and I think I'm going to use Lua, too
+I'm going to develop it in D, and I think I'm going to use Lua, too

 ## Special note